 With this paper we won the Mandles Prize for Hydrofoil Excellence 2017, which has been granted by the International Hydrofoil Society.
-It will be published in the March 2018 edition of the Naval Engineers Journal of the American Society of Naval Engineers.
+It has been published in the March 2018 edition of the Naval Engineers Journal of the American Society of Naval Engineers.

 Single-track hydrofoil boats are boats where the two inverted T-shape wings are placed on the centre line of the hull, see photo above.
 Back in 2013, the TU Delft Solar Boat Team designed the first solar-powered single-track hydrofoil boat in the world.
 The team goal was to win the DONG Energy Solar Challenge 2014 (now Solar Sport One).
 We were both members of the team back then.
 A documentary on the Solar Boat Team 2013/2014 and its boat can be found here (in Dutch).

-The use of two vertical struts with hydrofoils ensured that the boat had a low drag, so that the solar power could be used efficiently.
-By using the front strut as a rudder, the dynamics of the boat could be compared to those of a bicycle: by steering into the direction of the rolling motion, the boat could fly upright.
+The use of two vertical struts with hydrofoils ensures that the boat has a low drag, so that the solar power could be used efficiently.
+By using the front strut as a rudder, the dynamics of the boat can be compared to those of a bicycle: by steering into the direction of the rolling motion, the boat can fly upright.

 In 2015, our successors in the TU Delft Solar Boat Team desired to use the single-track hydrofoil concept again.
-This time, as members of the technical advisory committee, we wanted to model the dynamic behaviour of the boat to find the optimum strut length, flight height and distance between the two hydrofoils.
-A model was created, based on conventional aircraft flight dynamics.
+This time, as members of the technical advisory committee, we modelled the dynamic behaviour of the boat to find the optimum strut length, flight height and distance between the two hydrofoils.
+This model was based on conventional aircraft flight dynamics.